Rosuav/StilleBot/templates/chan_.md

 * [Raid finder](/raidfinder?for=$$channel$$) - can be used for recommendations too
 * [Emote showcase](/emotes?broadcaster=$$channel$$)
 * [Art Sharing](share) - if enabled, viewers (or raiders) can share their art with chat
+* [Shop integrations](integrations) - connect your online shops and have the bot respond to purchases/donations
+* [Ads and Snoozes](snoozeads) - integrate with the Twitch ad scheduler
 * [Minigames](minigames) - easy and fun minigames for your channel
+* [Error log](errors) - if anything goes wrong, it'll be listed here
 $$extralinks||$$

 $$uptime$$